Honoring 9/11 – A Delicate Balance

 2. Discuss The Man Who Walked Between the Towers

-Use this set of question cards to discuss the book with your students.
+You can use the set of question cards shown below to discuss the book with your students.
 Because of the sensitive nature of the topic, I suggest discussing them as a whole class or in small guided reading groups rather than in cooperative learning teams.
-These questions deal specifically with Philippe Petit’s daring feat and they don’t mention the events of 9/11.
+These questions deal specifically with Philippe’s daring feat and they don’t mention the events of 9/11.
+The question cards are available as a printable PDF, as well as in digital form as Boom Cards or Google Slides.
+Did I mention that all 3 options are free? 🙂

 3. Compare Literature and Informational Text